Four Essential Principles of Portfolio ManagementSubmitted by Reby Advisors | Certified Financial Planners | Danbury, CT on January 18th, 2019

 By Bob Reby, CFP®, January 18, 2019

-I wanted to take this opportunity, the start of a New Year, to revisit our financial planning and investment philosophy and overall belief system since it is critical to your success in the future.
+I wanted to take this opportunity to revisit our financial planning and investment philosophy and overall belief system since it is critical to your success in the future.
 It is goal-focused, and planning-driven, as sharply distinguished from an approach that is market-focused and current events-driven.

 Every successful investor I've ever known was acting continuously on a plan; failed investors, in my experience, by reacting to current events in the economy and the markets.